Getting Started

 References

-So far we saw how easy it is to create and modify a RESTful service, but Dirigible capabilities goes way beyond that:
+So far we saw how easy it is to create and modify a Hello World RESTful service, but Eclipse Dirigible capabilities goes way beyond that.

-- You can explore the samples section for more scenarios.
+- You can explore the Tutorials section for more scenarios.

-- If you would like to build complex services, you can go to the API section.
+- If you would like to build complex services, you can go to the API section to find more JavaScript APIs that Eclipse Dirigible provides out-of-the-box.

 - If you are curious what you can do with Eclipse Dirigible apart from writing server-side JavaScript services, you can have a look at the features section.